top of page

 and give thanks together.

-The bread and wine are distributed by the deacons
+The bread and wine are distributed by the deacons/trustees

 and we eat the bread as it is brought round.